Back to Blog

 PlanetScale

-PlanetScale's Scaler plan is always-on.
+PlanetScale's plans are always-on.
 No scale-to-zero on current plans.

 Pricing Comparison